Before you begin

 yum update yum upgrade

 These updates only update packages within the version of the operating system you are in.
-It does not for example upgrade you from Debian 8 to Debian 9.
+If your Access Server is using a software repository to download and install packages, it will also upgrade the Access Server and the bundled Connect Clients.
+But these commands do not for example upgrade you from Debian 8 to Debian 9.
 Comparing it to Windows it is like running Windows Update but staying with Windows 7, instead of upgrading to Windows 10.
-On Linux such a big upgrade from one version of the operating system to another, is called a distribution upgrade, and while this can be done, chances are it will break your licenses and you need to contact us to have them reissued if that occurs.
+On Linux such a big upgrade from one version of the operating system to another, is called a distribution upgrade, and while this can be done, chances are it will break your license key (but not Amazon AWS tiered instances) and you need to contact us to have them reissued if that occurs.
 Generally we like to advise that if your operating system is too old, you should upgrade the entire operating system by reinstalling.
 Basically, make a backup of your system, and start over new with a new Access Server installation on a more up-to-date operating system, and then restore your data and license keys there.
 See this page on migrating your Access Server installation.